the1lab/1lab/src/Cat/Displayed/Cartesian/Indexing.lagda.md

 ```
 -->

-# Reindexing for Cartesian fibrations
+# Reindexing for cartesian fibrations

 A [[cartesian fibration]] can be thought of as a [[displayed category]]
 $\cE$ whose [[fibre categories]] $\cE^*(b)$ depend ([pseudo])functorially